B2R2-org/B2R2/README.md

 Build
 -----

 Building B2R2 is fun and easy.
-All you need to do is to install .NET Core SDK 3.0 or above.
+All you need to do is to install .NET 5 SDK or above.
 Yea, that's it!

 - To build B2R2 in release mode, type ```make release``` or ```dotnet build -c Release``` in the source root.